Post

 Continuous monitoring focuses on post-consent activity of service principals.
 This includes:

-This layer completes the lifecycle analysis by identifying cases where applications exhibit behavior consistent with potential OAuth grant abuse, including active data exfiltration.
+This layer completes the lifecycle analysis by identifying cases where applications exhibit behavior consistent with potential OAuth consent abuse, including active data exfiltration.

 User Consent Restrictions: User consent policies must be configured to limit the ability of users to grant permissions to applications.

 By default, user consent settings follow Microsoft-managed policies.
 If the organization has stricter security requirements, the option Do not allow user consent would reduce exposure to consent phishing scenarios as admin consent would be required for all apps.
 Alternatively, for organizations requiring more flexibility, Allow user consent for apps from verified publishers, for selected permissions would allow users to grant consent for an allowed scope defined by the admins (Low Permissions).
-A careful governance approach to permissions classified as Low is crucial as these permissions define the exposure surface that do not require admin approval.
+This requires a careful governance approach to permissions classified as Low as these permissions define the exposure surface that do not require admin approval.

 For admin consent, a review workflow is designated where reviewers can assess requests before approval; however, final consent remains restricted to administrators.

-Reactive controls focus on containment and remediation once suspicious applications are identified.
-Depending on the risk level the security analyst could either:
+Reactive controls focus on containment and remediation once suspicious applications are identified:

-In confirmed malicious use cases, the service principal object, and all associated artifacts (e.g. permission grants) must be removed.
+In confirmed malicious use cases, the service principal object, and all associated artifacts must be removed.

 9. Conclusion